Knee Replacement FAQ

 Where will I go after discharge from the hospital?

 Most patients are able to go home directly after discharge.
 Some may transfer to an extended care facility.
 Stays there are usually from one to three weeks long.
 Scheduling your stay at an extended care facility does not take place until after your surgery is performed.
 The Discharge Planner will help you with this decision and make the necessary arrangements.
-However, the final decision is technically up to you and your family.
 Check with your insurance company to see if you have extended care or rehab benefits.
-Extended care facility stays are typically not a benefit for uni-compartmental knee replacement patients.

 Will I need help at home?

 Yes.
-The first several weeks, depending on your progress, you will need someone to assist you with meal preparation, etc. We normally require that someone stay with you around the clock for the first 3 weeks after surgery.
-Everyone recovers at different rates but we normally recommend 3 weeks of care.
+The first several weeks, depending on your progress, you will need someone to assist you with meal preparation, etc. We recommend that someone stay with you around the clock for the first week after surgery.
+Everyone recovers at different rates but we normally recommend one week of care.
 Family members or friends need to be available to help.

 Preparing ahead of time can minimize the amount of help needed.
 Having the laundry done, house cleaned, yard work completed, clean linens put on bed and single portions of frozen meals will reduce the need for extra help.